ramchandra-kc/download-libreoffice/README.md

 - Download fast
 - Open the file with specific version of soffice with command.

+## Please have `.env` file

+- XDM_PATH              // path of fast download manager executable.
+- XDM_DOWNLOAD_PATH     // place where the download manager downlands the file.
+- SOFFICE_VERSIONS_PATH // place to download multiple versions of LibreOffice.

 ## Prerequisites

 ### Xtreme Download Manager